asyncapi/website/pages/docs/tutorials/websocket/websocket-request-reply.md

                   description: Reaction timestamp
         type:
           type: string
-          description: ''
         accepts_response_payload:
           type: boolean
-          description: ''
-        retry_attempt:
-          type: integer
-          description: ''
-        retry_reason:
-          type: string
-          description: ''
     acknowledge:
       type: object
       properties:
         envelope_id:
           type: string
-          description: ''
+          description: 'Unique ID of acknowledged payload'
         payload:
           type: object
-          description: ''
+          description: 'Optional payload of event'

 ```

 ## Summary
-You made it to the end!
+Great job getting to the end!
 In this tutorial you learnt how to create an AsyncAPI document for a use case that implemented the Request Reply messaging pattern.
+Now you can try exploring this pattern with sub patterns to see how it works with different use cases in real life.